cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 To represent a hash of a payload, the following headers are defined:

-typ 16:
-  : Assigned by {{-COSE-TYP}}, represents the content type of the code envelope, including the protected header and payload

 TBD_1:
   : the hash algorithm used to generate the hash of the payload